 Timeframe.
 The company must increase the number of removed bottles over the baseline figure by one percent in the first year (2018), adding a percent each year until 2022.

-As a critical deadline looms, IBWA has stepped up its efforts to assist members in complying with FDA’s new Food Safety Modernization Act (FSMA).
-By September 17, all bottled water companies, including very small companies, must comply with FDA’s final rule for Current Good Manufacturing Practices, Hazard Analysis and Risk-Based Preventative Controls for Human Food.
+IBWA continues its efforts to assist members in complying with FDA’s Food Safety Modernization Act (FSMA), which was signed into law in 2011.
+As of late 2018, all bottled water companies, including very small companies, must comply with FDA’s final rule for Current Good Manufacturing Practices, Hazard Analysis and Risk-Based Preventative Controls for Human Food.
 Among other things, this new rule requires food facilities to have preventive controls-qualified individuals (PCQIs) on staff.

 BMC predicts that bottled water will continue to build upon its growth history and gain more market share.
-As consumers continue to increasingly choose bottled water as their healthy hydration beverage, IBWA will continue to work hard to create a favorable business and public affairs climate for the bottled water industry, as well as to proactively promote and strongly defend the interests of all our member companies.
+As consumers continue to increasingly choose bottled water as their healthy hydration beverage, IBWA will continue to work hard to create a favorable business and public-affairs climate for the bottled water industry, as well as to proactively promote and strongly defend the interests of all its member companies.

 About the author

 Jill Culora is Vice President of Communications for IBWA.
-She holds a Post-Baccalaureate Degree in journalism from the University of King’s College and a Bachelor of Arts Degree in political science from Dalhousie University.
+She holds a Post-Baccalaureate Degree in journalism from the University of King’s College (Halifax, Nova Scotia) and a Bachelor of Arts Degree in political science from Dalhousie University (Halifax, Nova Scotia).

 About the organization